A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Robust strategies for selecting the tuning parameter

 Averaging over a wide set of scenarios offers a robust way to select a suitable value of $\kappa$ regardless of the true values of the parameters: although the optimal value of $\kappa$ may not be convenient for some particular scenario, this procedure ensures that it is nearly optimal.
+Section \ref{subsec:alternativeScenarioCharacteristics} provides further details on how to define a set of plausible scenarios for the proposed strategy.